csmithswim/CullenaryCatalog/README.md

 ## Cullenary Catalog ##
-A Spring Boot Culinary Recipe Catalog Application.
+Recipe Catalog Application.
+Built with Spring Boot, Maven and Intellij IDEA.

+### About
+I have cooked professionally for most of my life and wanted to learn more about Spring Boot, JPA, microservices and REST with a culinary context.
+My first name is Cullen and you can't spell Cullenary without cullen. :wink:

 -------------

-#### Features ####
+### Features ###

-* A multi layered Spring Boot web server that manages different web services and API's.
+* A multi-layered Spring Boot application that manages different web services and API's.
-* Creates a MYSQL server, a database and a table to store recipe information on run time.
+* Creates a MYSQL server, database and table to store recipe information on run time.
-* Recipes can be posted, viewed, updated and deleted.
+* Recipes can be posted, viewed, updated, searched for and deleted.
 * Recipes are stored and persist in a MYSQL database.
-* Recipes can be searched and then sorted based upon their name or category.
+* Recipes can be searched for based upon their name or category.
+The HTTP response sorts the recipes by the date that they were modified by.

 -------------

 ### How The Application Works ###

 * Spring Boot and dependencies such as Spring Data, Spring Web and Validation work in tandem to run a web server to process incoming API requests and respond accordingly.
-* JDBC and Spring's MYSQL driver facilitate a MYSQL server to be run and managed by JDBC and unique implementations of JDBC's Crud Repository.
+* JDBC and Spring's MYSQL driver facilitate a MYSQL server to be managed by JDBC and unique implementations of JDBC's Crud Repository.
 * Lombok eliminates much of the boilerplate code in the Recipe model class.
 * The Recipe model class consists of a unique ID, name, category, date, description, ingredients and directions.
 The name, message, category and description must not be blank while the ingredients must not be null when making HTTP requests.
-* The RecipeService class contains methods that will save a recipe, find a recipe by ID, delete a recipe by ID, update a recipe and search for a recipe.
+* The RecipeService class contains methods that will save a recipe, find a recipe by ID, delete a recipe by ID, update a recipe and search for a recipe by category or name.
 Error handling and HTTP status codes are present in methods to ensure proper functionality.
 * The RecipeRepository interface has two methods to find a recipe by name or find a category and also extends the JPA's CrudRepository.
 * The RecipeController class handles the specific presentation layer of the application and contains the endpoints for the RecipeService methods.